Untitled, 2025

 Photography print on archival paper, gold leaf

-At once poetic and deeply grounded in material practice, Keya’s work navigates the delicate spaces between what is remembered and what slips away—what is spoken and what is left unsaid.
-Her artistic language is shaped by a sensitivity to the ephemeral: paper, thread, found materials, and mark-making become vessels for holding the weight of personal and collective histories.
-The works in Words in the Wind evoke a tension between presence and absence, resilience and fragility, forming an emotional cartography that resists definitive meaning.
+Poetic and deeply rooted in materiality, Keya’s work navigates the delicate spaces between what is remembered and what slips away—what is spoken and what is left unsaid.
+Her artistic language is shaped by the ephemeral: paper, thread, found materials, and mark-making hold the weight of personal and collective histories.
+The works in Words in the Wind evoke a tension between presence and absence, resilience and fragility—forming an emotional cartography that resists definitive meaning.

-Najmun Nahar Keya received her BFA and MFA in Drawing and Painting from the University of Dhaka and also an MFA in Drawing and Painting from Tokyo University of the Arts.
+Najmun Nahar Keya received her BFA and MFA in Drawing and Painting from the University of Dhaka, as well as an MFA in Drawing and Painting from Tokyo University of the Arts.
 Her work has been exhibited in Bangladesh, India, Nepal, Japan, Netherlands, Poland, France and other countries.
-She has also participated in several artist residency programs.
+She has participated in several artist residency programs.
 In 2006 and 2007, Keya received a fellowship from the Aminul Islam Trust.
-In 2010, she won the Grand award in Young painters exhibition, organized by Berger paints Bangladesh limited.
-In 2018 she won the Charles Wallace Fellowship in the UK and received an Honorable mention award at the 18th Asian Art biennale.
+In 2018, she won the Charles Wallace Fellowship in the UK and received an honorable mention at the 18th Asian Art Biennale.
 Keya was formally a member of the Britto Arts Trust, the first non-profit artist run organization in Bangladesh since 2008.
-She has been an artist fellow at Harvard University’s Lakshmi Mittal and Family South Asia Institute.
+She was previously an artist fellow at Harvard University’s Lakshmi Mittal and Family South Asia Institute.

 The artist lives and works in Dhaka, Bangladesh.